orientechnologies/orientdb-docs/PHP.md

 ## Getting PhpOrient

 In order to use PhpOrient with your application, you first need to install it on your system.
-There are two methods available to you in doing in install PhpOrient: registering PhpOrient as a dependency of your application or manually retrieving the source code and installing it.
+There are two methods available to you in installing PhpOrient: registering PhpOrient as a dependency of your application or manually retrieving the source code and installing it separately on your system.
 Both methods require PHP Composer.

 ### Dependency Registration

 When working with an existing project or in cases where you already have PHP Composer installed, you can register PhpOrient as a dependency of your project.
 To do so, run the following command from your project directory:

 <pre>
-$ <code class="lang-sh userinput">php composer.phar require "ostico/phporient:dev-master \
+$ <code class="lang-sh userinput">php composer.phar require "ostico/phporient:dev-master" \
       --update-no-dev</code>
 </pre>